bobtian19/dsp/05a-python.md

 Example:
 Store numbers as an ordered list: `listX = [4, 8, 15, 16, 23 42]`
 Store numbers as an unorderd set: `setX = {4, 8, 15, 16, 23 42}`
 Since sets are unordered, it's much more efficent to perform set operations such as finding unions and intersection.
+It also conforms with the mathematical concept of sets in that it does not store duplicate values, which can be useful in some situations.

 ---